Auckland Council committee to consider giving green light to Chamberlain Park redevelopment

 Other changes would include building two artificial fields and a park with walking and cycling facilities.

-Local board chair Peter Haynes will seek the support of the environment and community committee for the plan.
+Local board chair Peter Haynes will seek the support of the environment and community committee for the plan at its meeting on Wednesday.

 A report to the committee by officials recommends the council push ahead with a detailed business plan for the $29.7 million project.